Curriculum Requirements

 ||

-OCTH 736 | Administration and Leadership | 3 |
+OCTH 736 | Administration and Leadership in Occupational Therapy | 3 |

 The Administration, Leadership and Entrepreneurship course is designed to enable the occupational therapy student to learn, develop and apply management, leadership and entrepreneurial principles and skills which are guided by foundational, theoretical and evidence-based approaches in occupational therapy.
 Students will become leaders and agents of change by addressing sociopolitical issues through advocacy and innovative health policy initiatives.
 Students will utilize diverse, inter-disciplinary approaches for leading, managing and developing traditional and novel practices and programs which address ethical, equitable, cultural, social and political factors in alignment with local, national and global societal issues.
 Students will further develop their professional portfolio.
 Student will learn and demonstrate ability to transform innovative policy-driven ideas into academic and community-based curriculum, business plans and grant proposals which are timely and essential tools necessary for addressing population, policy and sociocultural norms.
 Classroom Hours - Laboratory and/or Studio Hours – Course Credits: 3-0-3 |